wasp-os/wasp-os/README.md

 wasp.run()
 ~~~

-At this stage there are many drivers and features still to be
+As mentioned above there are many drivers and features still to be
 developed, see the [TODO list](todo.md) for current status.